APLMOOC/APLMOOC/docs/course/ch0/part2.md

 You might have heard that programming languages can be classified into a few different types:

-- Imperative languages (Python, Java, C, R, etc.)
+- Imperative languages (Python, Java, C, etc.)
 - Functional languages (Haskell, Clojure, etc.)

 A new addition to this list, which you might not have heard of, is

-- Array languages (APL and its derivatives, Fortran, etc.)
+- Array languages (APL and its derivatives, etc.)

 Array languages are considered separate from the previous two categories, as they operate differently.
 Instead of having variables and operations (imperative) or functions (functional) as primitive objects,